DaniilPaskal/CP386-Assignment-4/README.md

 Motivation:
 To create a program that implements the banker's algorithm using threads.

-Installation:\n
+Installation:
 Place all files in one folder and execute the following commands to run:
 - mv makefile.mk Makefile
 - make
 - ./Assignment_4 [starting available resource values]

-Screenshots:\n
+Screenshots:
 ![image](https://user-images.githubusercontent.com/50429826/89113572-e39e0180-d440-11ea-8ff4-196fd9590f84.png)

 Individual contribution (Function-wise):
 All functions by Daniil Paskal

 Features:
--

-Tests:
+## Tests:
 See screenshots

 Code Example:
-Example of main function:
+Example of main function

 Authors:
 Daniil Paskal (180930850)